Step 1: Know Yourself

 Use an expense tracking app or a simple journal to record all your expenses

-There are many apps available to track your spending habits, and you should choose one that suits your needs.
+There are many mobile applications available to track your spending habits, and you should choose one that suits your needs.
 Spendee is an example of a tracking app that is both functional and easy to use.

 Try it out for a week or, even better, for a month.
 You’ll be amazed to learn where your money is going.